 This exercise eliminates any technical constraints and captures the aspirational decisions they wish a dashboard could support.

 Worst Case Scenario

-Explore the worst scenarios, and work backwards.
-Have the Point Person imagine completely failing at achieving their goal.
+Explore the worst-case scenarios, and work backwards.
+Have the Point Person imagine completely failing to achieve their goal.

 - How did this happen?

-- What bad decisions lead to this outcome?
+- What bad decisions led to this outcome?